An accountant’s resume should be clean, results-focused, and easy to scan, showcasing your accuracy, compliance, and measurable financial impact.

 - Job description bullet points: Are you applying to a job that needs you to interface with clients?
 Or maybe you’ll be working behind the scenes with data?
 Think about how you can shift how you discuss your work experience to highlight what’s important for each particular job.

-We know it’s frustrating to focus on customizations when you want to submit multiple applications in a short amount of time.
+We know it’s frustrating to focus on customization when you want to submit multiple applications in a short amount of time.
 Consider creating a document with a master list of job description bullet points and skills, sorted into groups based on the skills you need to highlight (e.g., one section that demonstrates your accuracy, another for client interactions, another for public speaking, etc.).
 Then, you can pick and pull things from this document to create fully customized resumes in no time.

 For now, we think you’ll find something to help you get started on your accountant resume, no matter the exact role: